 Oh pumpkin season!
 There’s a chill in the air, kids and adults alike are planning their Halloween costumes, and carving pumpkins are pouring out of the local market.
 Now’s the time for pumpkin bread, don’t you think?

 Not all pumpkins are equal when it comes to cooking.
 Those large carving pumpkins?
 Probably best left to carving, and maybe salvaging the seeds to roast.
 Jack-o-lantern pumpkins are raised more for their durability than for their taste.

 Most people use canned puréed pumpkin for baking recipes like this because of the consistent results.
 If you want though, you can easily roast up a sugar pumpkin, butternut squash, or kabocha pumpkin for its purée.
 You’ll get more roasted and caramelized flavor that way.
 Steaming also works, though you’ll miss the extra flavor from the roasting.

-Recipe updated Sep 4, 2014.
+Recipe updated, first posted 2006.
 If you are missing the original version of pumpkin bread we had posted, just swap out olive oil for the melted butter, and omit the ground ginger, molasses, and orange zest.

 Pumpkin Bread Recipe

 You can easily double this recipe.
 If using the glaze, there is enough glaze for two pumpkin bread loafs.

 We're using melted butter in this updated version of the recipe.
 You could easily use light olive oil instead, same proportions.
 In our opinion, butter tastes better.